Bank (film): Release and reception

 The film had a theatrical release on 30 January 2009.
 A critic from The Times of India gave the film one star out of five, and noted, "it remains a big question, how talented actors like Jackie Shroff and Raghuvaran could agree to do this lackluster film".
 The reviewer added, "on the face of it, a plot on bank robbery promises to be a nail-biting thriller, but the shoddy screenplay makes it a bad show".

-The Tamil dubbed version of the film was released straight to DVD in 2012.
-The Hindi dubbed version of the film was scheduled to release in September 2008 after delays, but was not released.
+The Tamil-dubbed version of the film was released straight to DVD in 2012.